ReeceNich/RoadBuddies-Web-Server/app/routes.md

 | `/users/login` | Gets the user access token | POST | Request Body:<br/>`{"username": <String>, "password": <String>}` | 200 |
 | `/users/register` | Create the user | POST | Request Body:<br/>`{"username": <String>, "password": <String>, "name": <String>, "email": <String>}` | 400:<br/>`{"invalid": ["username", "email"]}`<br/>*Note: Invalid array will contain parameter names which already exist in the database (e.g., already in use by another user)* | 200 - OK<br/>400 - Error: Could not create the user |

+## Journey

+- `/journey/` - *Token required in header*
+    - POST - creates a new journey and returns the ID.

+- `/journey/end` - *Token required in header*
+    - POST - ends the journey.
+JSON body contains journey_id.

+- `/journey/event/` - *Token required in header*
+    - POST - journey_id required in JSON body.
+Adds the current event.
+Returns the new event ID.

+- `/journey/report` - *Token required in header*
+    - GET - returns a report of the journey.